Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Numerical simulations

 \subsection{Radial thermal structure}

 Although a spiral structure is superimposed upon the radial ICM distribution, the latter can be recovered through azimuthal averaging.
 It is interesting to examine how this radial distribution differs from the initial, hydrostatic steady state.
 Initially, a simulated cluster is significantly perturbed from its Hernquist steady-state only at small radii; for offset simulations, such initial deviations are confined to $r\lesssim100\kpc$.
 However, radial flows, driven at early times directly by the perturbation and at later times by the emerging spiral flows, can alter the azimuthally-averaged distribution also at much larger radii.
-In particular, as the spiral forms, an inflow (outflow) develops beneath (above) the discontinuity, and dissipates gradually; recall that such a pattern, seen also in previous simulations, in inconsistent with observed flows, indicating non-simulated physical processes.
-Figure \ref{fig:SimRadials} shows the late-time radial thermal profiles normalised to their initial, Hernquist-distribution counterparts.
+In particular, as the spiral forms, an inflow (outflow) develops beneath (above) the discontinuity, and dissipates gradually.
+Recall that such a pattern, seen also in previous simulations, is inconsistent with observed flows, indicating physical processes not included in the simulations.
+Figure \ref{fig:SimRadials} shows the late-time radial thermal profiles normalised to their initial, Hernquist-distribution counterparts; Figs. \ref{fig:EntropySector1}--\ref{fig:EntDx} focus on the entropy profile.

 \begin{bfigure*}

 \end{bfigure*}